 If you want to own the digital land grab, you have to fight against the urge to keep it quiet.
 You need to become an internal evangelist.
 And you can’t make converts without doing your homework.

 I don’t want to understate the struggle you’re up against.
-It’s hard to get gray hairs in oil and gas onboard with digital marketing.
+It’s hard to the oil and gas gray hairs onboard with digital marketing.
 I’ve been at it for 5 years.
 Most days I feel like I haven’t even made a scratch, let alone a dent.
 But, it’s the small wins that matter.
 Nothing beats the look in an executive’s eyes when he realizes how much market share he can capture crushing the competition online.

 If you want to sell your leadership on digital marketing, here is my best advice — show them the money!